 Developing a scholarship organization plan will help deter your child from becoming overwhelmed, motivating them to complete applications.
 Share these organization tips with your child to make the process of applying for scholarships a little easier.

 Using extrinsic motivators, such as rewards, can encourage your student to take action.
 Consider making a deal with your child that if they apply for a certain amount of scholarships, you’ll reward them with a trip to their favorite restaurant or an outfit they’ve had their eye on.

 Most teens would gladly give up their household chores to complete other tasks, even if the task involves academics.
 Allow your child a free pass on chores if they use that time to search out and complete scholarship applications.

 Set realistic goals.

-If you expect or nag your child to spend most of her free time looking for scholarship leads and filling out applications, no wonder they aren’t motivated.
+If you’re constantly reminding your child to spend their free time looking for scholarship leads and filling out applications, they may begin to feel defeated.
 Work with your student to set realistic goals for the number of hours spent each week on the scholarship application process.

 Acknowledge and encourage your child’s efforts.

 Positive encouragement can work wonders to increase your child’s motivation.
 By letting your child know that you have seen and appreciate their efforts to apply for scholarships, you are giving them the confidence they need to continue applying for more.